Solo Stove Campfire Review – Is It Worth $100?

 A hotter burn means less ash – and you can easily clean out anything that happens to be left by tilting the fire pit upside down and giving it a little shake!
 (There’s an ash pan underneath the nichrome wire grate where the wood is burned).

-The Solo Stove Campfire has a modern stainless steel design, burns hotter than a regular fire, and makes fire starting easier thanks to the walls that block the wind.
+The Solo Stove Mesa has a modern stainless steel design, burns hotter than a regular fire, and makes fire-starting easier thanks to the walls that block the wind.

 1. Hotter Fire & Less Smoke Means No Campfire Smell!